pwafire/pwafire/packages/pwafire/README.md

 ### API Spec
 These are async functions, and the promise value returned is an object.
-Except for Payments, Install and Visibility APIs.
+Except for Payments, Install, Notifications, Share and Visibility APIs, which basically return an object.

 ### 1. Copy Text